iamksuresh/express-mongo-server/README.md

 ```
 - Server will start at port 8080
 - NOTE : add mongodb uri to `MONGO_DB_URI` variable in .env file.
+- Any mongoDB quering tool like - mongoDB compass , Studio 3T can be used to view tables.

 ## Testing
 ```sh